gre/developer-portal/_docs/coin/writing-tests.md

 ## Writing bridge.integration.test.ts

-Any test that requires HTTP to work should be moved in an integration test using file name convention `.integration.test.ts`.
-In the case of testing a coin integration, we usually will name that file `bridge.integration.test.ts` and we recommend to use the `testBridge` utility.
+Any test that requires HTTP to work should be moved in an integration test using the file name convention `.integration.test.ts`.
+In the case of testing a coin integration, we usually name that file `bridge.integration.test.ts` and we recommend to use the `testBridge` utility.

-`testBridge` utility takes a "DatasetTest" in parameter which will drives many kind of integration tests.
+The `testBridge` utility takes a "DatasetTest" as a parameter which will conduct many kind of integration tests.

 First, create a `bridge.integration.test.ts` file and fill it with this empty template: